Kroger: Manufacturing and distribution

 Kroger operates its own fleet of trucks and trailers to distribute products to its various stores, in addition to contracts with various trucking companies.
 In June 2018, Kroger announced testing driverless cars for delivering groceries.
 For this, Kroger is partnering with autonomous car company Nuro.

 In addition to stocking a variety of regional brand products, The Kroger Company also employs one of the largest networks of private label manufacturing in the country.
 Thirty-three plants (either wholly owned or used with operating agreements) in seventeen states create about 40% of Kroger's private label products.
 Similar to most major supermarket retailers, Kroger uses a three-tiered private label marketing strategy.
 One private brand emphasizes no-frills products at the lowest possible price, another is intended to be comparable to leading national brands but a better value and the third is a premium (often organic) brand.

 Private label brands

 Kroger offers a collection of its own branded products, referred to by the retailer as "Our Brands".
 The products are produced and sold in quality tiers, and account for over 30% of the retailer's unit sales.

 Banner Brand

 Banner Brand items are goods that bear the name of Kroger or its subsidiaries (i.e., Ralphs, King Soopers, etc.) or make reference to them (i.e., Big K), and are offered exclusively within Kroger-owned stores.
 These products are marketed to customers as budget-friendly, and account for over $13 billion in annual sales.
 Many of Kroger's health and beauty goods, one of the company's fastest-growing private label categories, are manufactured by third-party providers; these products include goods like ibuprofen and contact lens solution.

+Manufacturers include Midwest Poultry Services (eggs).